bmturco/ec2-port-auditor/README.md

 ## 👤 Author

-Script developed by [Your Name] as part of AWS security and compliance auditing toolkit.
+Script developed by Brenden Turco as part of AWS security and compliance auditing toolkit.